 - IPX6: Devices can withstand even high pressured streams of water, so now you can squirt your speaker with a giant turkey baster.

 - IPX7: This is truly waterproof.
 IPX7 devices can be fully submerged in up to one meter of water for 30 minutes.
 This is the rating you'll want if you regularly take your speaker on boats or in the shower (the UE Boom 2, the UE Roll 2, and the JBL Charge 3 all have IPX7 ratings).

 The answer to this question largely depends on you.
 If you've never felt the need to upgrade from the white earbuds that came with your iPhone, then you'll probably be impressed with how most of these speakers sound.
 However, if you placed the furniture in your living room based on the acoustic sweet spot of your stereo system, then even the best portable Bluetooth speaker will sound decidedly lackluster.
 In our testing the Bose SoundLink Mini II blew many people away with its richness and clarity, while one of the audiophiles amongst us quipped, "In the grand scheme of things all of these are pretty crappy speakers."

 The lesson to be learned here is to not expect audio nirvana from these speakers.
-They will never match the audio quality of soundbars and speaker systems that you would have in a home.
-However, they can allow you and some friends to share music in beautiful locations that can make up for any shortcomings in sound quality.
-In our testing it was a able to just barely fill the testing apartment with sound, but it wasn't too hard to drown the music out when standing far from the speaker.
-It was plenty loud enough for a group of friends hanging out.
+They will never match the audio quality of soundbars and speaker systems that you would have in a standard home audio system.
+However, they allow you and some friends to share music in beautiful locations, which can make up for any shortcomings in sound quality.
+In our testing most of the speakers were able to barely fill the testing apartment with sound and it wasn't too hard to drown the music out when standing far from the speaker.
+Nevertheless, they were still plenty loud enough for a group of friends hanging out.